 This course is an accelerated continuation of the first year of Spanish.
 It is designed to build at a quick pace and in greater depth on the vocabulary and concepts introduced in beginning Spanish courses.
 After the first day, the entire course is conducted in Spanish.
 Students will cultivate their speaking, listening, reading and writing skills.
-The course prepares students for Honors Spanish 3.
+The course prepares students for the Spanish 3 Honors course.